Punching Above Our Weight

 All this is supported by a powerful lobbying group that includes the Ministry of Defense and former politicians and military officers who walk through the ‘revolving door’.
 But the MoD’s latest spending plans also reflect the special political and cultural importance of military power for the British establishment.

 When I learned history at school, we were often taught to regard Britain as an essentially peace-loving pacific country, that preferred free trade to war even during its imperial heyday.
-Needless to say, these interpretations ignored the wars of conquest and territorial acquisition that created its formal empire – not to mention the persistent use of military force in parts of the world that did not ‘belong’ to Britain to preserve an international order favorable to its economic interests.
+Such imagery ignored the wars of conquest and territorial acquisition by which Britain acquired its formal empire – not to mention the persistent use of military force in parts of the world that did not ‘belong’ to Britain to preserve an international trading and geopolitical order favorable to its economic interests.

 In the course of history, Britain has fought quite a lot of wars, many of them of its own choosing, and British military prowess has always been part of our national self-image and our sense of what makes Britain great.
 Whether it was Britannia ruling the waves or Britain’s supposed expertise in counterinsurgency, the British public has always been inculcated with the notion that its armed forces are ‘the best in the world’ and are indispensable not only to the ‘national interest’ but to global peace and security.

 With the waning of British imperial power after World War II, and the various ‘fighting retreats’ that marked that decline, the British elite continued to regard the military as a compensatory mechanism for the loss of empire, which enables Britain to continue to ‘sit at the big table’ and ‘punch above our weight’ as the dreadful image conjured by Douglas Hurd once put it.